 Being part of CHM is being part of a covenant between our members—people who give assurance that they are Christians living by biblical principles and who voluntarily join together to support each other.

-And it works: for nearly 38 years members have faithfully shared each other’s eligible medical costs.
+And it works: Since 1981 members have faithfully shared each other’s eligible medical costs.
 The ministry is successful because members honor God by following the New Testament concept of sharing each other’s burdens found in John 13:35, Acts 2 and 4, and Gal.
 6:2.

 Furthermore, program costs remain the same regardless of your health history: we don’t increase your financial gift or cancel your membership if you experience an illness or injury.
-(The ministry just celebrated 11 years of no increases in member costs.)
 CHM is also a Better Business Bureau Accredited Charity.

 2. CHM is a ministry and looks for ways to help members.